Most if not all of us have experienced some kind of trauma in our life, but not everyone will see it as a trauma.

 What Is Introverted Sensing (Si) to an INFJ?

-Introverted Sensing is the last function for INFJs.
-It’s one of our four shadow functions and the one we neglect the most.
+Introverted Sensing is the 8th function for INFJs.
+It’s one of our four shadow functions (the 5th to 8th function), meaning we don’t really identify it as part of our personality or who we are.
+It’s also the one that we repressed and most unconscious of.
 Sometimes, people called it the “demon” or “devilish” function.

 Personality types with dominant Si (i.e. ISTJ and ISFJ) use this function to compare the present moment with what they have experienced in the past.
 They like to store data, details, and facts from the past.